Skip to main content

 Set your API token

 Set your API token as an environment variable so that subsequent commands can authenticate with the CoreWeave API.
 Replace [API-TOKEN] with your token.
-For details on creating a token, see Manage API access tokens.
+For details about creating a token, see Manage API access tokens.

 export CW_API_TOKEN="[API-TOKEN]"